lijuzeng/dna2bit/README.md

 -n 10: 10 threads, -F files.txt: the each line of 'files.txt' is the path to genome file

 ### **dist**
-for two sketched file to calculate distance metic
-`dna2bit dist -p genome1.fna.k.17.l.8192.bit genome2.fna.k.17.l.8192.bit`
+for two sketched file to calculate distance metric `dna2bit dist -p genome1.fna.k.17.l.8192.bit genome2.fna.k.17.l.8192.bit`

 for a list of sketched files